fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## Getting Started

 To use this script:
-1. Install Tabular Editor 2
+1. Install latest Tabular Editor 2 (https://github.com/TabularEditor/TabularEditor/releases)
 2. Create C:/Power BI Backups folder
 3. Place Config folder from Repo into C:/Power BI Backups
-4. Run Powershell Script
+4. Open Powershell, copy text from Final PS Script and paste.
+No Admin Access is required and the script will check and install any modules required (at the user level, not admin).
+5. Sign into Power BI via Pop-up.
+6. Wait for script to complete.
+If the script goes beyond 45 minutes (dependent on the number of workspaces, models, and reports), a new sign-in will pop up to avoid an expired token.
-5. Open Power BI Governance Model.pbit and the model will refresh with the new data.
+7. Open Power BI Governance Model.pbit and the model will refresh with the new data.
 Save as PBIX

 ## Features